abyssnow/AndroidJniDemo/README.md

 6 directories, 13 files
 ```

-For example, the `Anroid.mk` file for the first library.
+For example, the `Anroid.mk` file for the first library, which is a common library.

 ```makefile
 LOCAL_PATH := $(call my-dir)